PennyLaneAI/pennylane-lightning-gpu/README.rst

 ---------------------------------------------------------------
-Use of PennyLane-Lightning-GPU with multi-node/multi-gpu support also requires explicit installation of the NVIDIA cuQuantum SDK, ``mpi4py`` and `CUDA-aware MPI` (Message Passing Interface). `CUDA-aware MPI` allows data exchange between GPU memory spaces of different nodes without the need for CPU. `MPICH` and `OpenMPI` libaraies are supported for the moment.
+Use of PennyLane-Lightning-GPU with multi-node/multi-gpu support also requires explicit installation of the NVIDIA cuQuantum SDK, ``mpi4py`` and `CUDA-aware MPI` (Message Passing Interface). `CUDA-aware MPI` allows data exchange between GPU memory spaces of different nodes without the need for CPU -mediated transfers.
+Both `MPICH` and `OpenMPI` libaries are supported, provided they are compiled with CUDA support.
 The NVIDIA cuQuantum library and MPI library directory may be provided on the ``LD_LIBRARY_PATH`` environment variable, or the NVIDIA cuQuantum SDK and ``mpi4py``
 Python package may be installed within the Python environment ``site-packages`` directory using ``pip`` or ``conda``.
 Please see the `cuQuantum SDK <https://developer.nvidia.com/cuquantum-sdk>`_ , `mpi4py <https://mpi4py.readthedocs.io/en/stable/install.html>`_,